How do you make money from writing blog posts?

 The only downside is that ad codes do slow down the page loading speed slightly.
 Because of this, some bloggers prefer to use other means of income.

-Related reading: Should You Add Google Adsense Advertising To Your Blog?
+Related reading: Should You Use Google Adsense Advertising On Your Blog?

 Affiliate marketing is by a long distance the preferred way for blogs to make money.

 The benefits are that from a referred sale via an affiliate link, the returns can be quite lucrative.

 Amazon Associates, ShareASale, Rakuten, ClickBank and CJ Affiliate are the most popular programs for new bloggers.